 A significant practical barrier to research collaboration is the fact that the needs of every team are subtly different.
 Each researcher has different expertise, access to different local digital infrastructure and, particularly when handling sensitive data, different ethics and governance arrangements which need to be adhered to.
 This problem is amplified when talking about collaboration internationally.

 The project team’s vision for the next generation of trusted research environments (TREs) is a service which works for the majority of researchers, the majority of the time.
-The project will demonstrate a move away from previous concepts of independent, inflexible research environments built around a single dataset – or the needs of a single institute.
-It will move towards a distributed ‘data fabric’ – in other words, an infrastructure which provides the ‘glue’ to enable existing TREs to work together and be quickly and simply provisioned based around the exact needs of a given research collaboration.
+The project demonstrated a move away from previous concepts of independent, inflexible research environments built around a single dataset – or the needs of a single institute.
+It demonstrated a move towards a distributed ‘data fabric’ – in other words, an infrastructure which provides the ‘glue’ to enable existing TREs to work together and be quickly and simply provisioned based around the exact needs of a given research collaboration.

 - Moving to a ‘compute in situ’ model, away from the current trend of ‘download and compute elsewhere’ which dominates many existing TRE infrastructures